xwiki/xwiki-docker/README.md

 This is a bit more complex since you need to have 2 docker containers running: one for XWiki and one for the database.

-Here's a minimal Docker Compose file that you could use as an example (full example [here](https://github.com/xwiki-contrib/xwiki-mysql-tomcat/blob/master/docker-compose-using.yml):
+Here's a minimal Docker Compose file using MySQL that you could use as an example (full example [here](https://github.com/xwiki-contrib/xwiki-mysql-tomcat/blob/master/docker-compose-using.yml):

 ```